(A) What is temporary absence?

-(D) What if good cause is not met?
+(D) What happens when good cause is not met?

 (2) The forty-five consecutive calendar day requirement is not applicable for children who are temporarily absent due to a removal by the PCSA as set forth in paragraph (C)(8) of this rule.

-(E) What happens if the absence of a minor child is not reported as required?
+(E) What happens when the absence of a minor child is not reported as required?